-The Company's financial instruments consist of cash, receivables, reclamation bond, accounts payable and accrued liabilities, and due to related party.
-Cash is classified under Assets Held-For-Trading and carried at fair value measured using a Level 1 fair value measurement.
+The Company's financial instruments consist of cash, subscriptions receivable, receivables, reclamation bond, accounts payable and accrued liabilities, and due to related party.
+Cash is classified under Assets Held for Trading and carried at fair value measured using a Level 1 fair value measurement.
 All of the Company's other financial instruments are carried at amortized cost.
 The carrying values approximate their fair values due to the short-term nature of these instruments.
 The Company has no speculative financial instruments, derivatives, forward contracts, or hedges.

 All of the Company's Canadian cash is held in interest bearing accounts at a major Canadian bank and such balances earn interest at market rates.
 The Company also maintains cash in the currency of Mexico (peso), which it uses to fund its foreign projects.
-The cash balances and payables that are denominated in pesos are subject to currency risk due to fluctuations in the exchange rate between the Canadian dollar and the peso.
+The cash balances, receivables, and payables that are denominated in pesos are subject to currency risk due to fluctuations in the exchange rate between the Canadian dollar and the peso.
 To manage this currency risk, the Company maintains only the minimum amount of cash, in pesos, that is necessary to fund its ongoing exploration expenditures.
 Accounts payable denominated in pesos are settled in a timely manner.
-At June 30, 2010, the Company held the equivalent of \$6,895 in cash, \$37,990 in receivables, and \$20,562 in accounts payable, all of which are denominated in pesos.
+At September 30, 2010, the Company held the equivalent of \$9,580 in cash, \$37,593 in receivables, and \$8,278 in accounts payable, all of which are denominated in pesos.

-It is management's opinion that the Company is not exposed to any significant credit, interest rate, liquidity or market risks in respect of these financial instruments.
+Due to the value and nature of the Company's financial instruments, it is management's opinion that the Company is not exposed to any significant credit, interest rate, liquidity or market risks in respect of these financial instruments.
 The Company's policies and processes of managing all risks associated with its financial instruments have not changed during the current period.